 A key feature of hybrid publishing is that an ethical hybrid publisher—Atmosphere Press is an example—will focus on author satisfaction throughout the publishing process, taking the author’s artistic interests and desires into account more than a traditional publisher would.
 To enable this service-oriented approach, it is understood in hybrid publishing that the author will contribute financially to the project, and will receive a higher percentage of sales proceeds.

-Here are the top 9 reasons hybrid publishing might be the best option for you:
+Read on to discover the top 10 reasons hybrid publishing might be the best option for you!

 With hybrid publishing, you have more control over the creative process and how your book is marketed and distributed.
 You can make decisions about the direction of your book and have a say in how it’s presented to the world.
 Ally Machate, book editor and publishing consultant, said it well: “Hybrid publishing is the perfect solution for authors who want to take their writing career to the next level, but don’t want to sacrifice creative control or quality.”

-Hybrid publishing companies can increase an author’s visibility and exposure through the use of promotional and marketing strategies tailored to the book and author.
+Hybrid publishing companies can increase an author’s visibility and exposure through the use of promotional efforts and book marketing tailored to the book and author.
 This is unlike self-publishing, in which the author often doesn’t have a support team to build influence for their book.

 Although self-publishing has become more mainstream in recent years, traditional publishing still carries a certain level of prestige and credibility.
 Hybrid publishing can offer authors the opportunity to work with a publisher and gain some of that credibility while still retaining more control over the process.